rtravis/SkypeCacheViewer/README.md

 ## Building

-A POSIX compliant system (such as GNU/Linux) is required and additionally the following libraries are needed: pthread, crypto (OpenSSL) and leveldb.
+A POSIX compliant system (such as GNU/Linux) is required and additionally the following libraries are needed: pthread and leveldb.

 The command line executable can be built using CMake: